Blog

 How you read the ending of The Catcher in the Rye depends on how you interpret the gap between Chapters 25 and 26.
 One possible reading would take Holden at his word.
 This would entail believing that his happiness at the end of Chapter 25 is genuine and that this happiness predicts an eventual, full recovery.

-READ ALSO: What AWS services are PaaS?
+READ ALSO: What are the security features in UNIX?

 Why does Holden prefer childhood to adulthood?